onflow/cadence-lang.org/docs/tutorial/08-marketplace-compose.md

     // Event that is emitted when a seller withdraws their NFT from the sale access(all) event SaleCanceled(id: UInt64, seller: Address?)

-    // Interface that users will publish for their Sale collection
-    // that only exposes the methods that are supposed to be public
-    //
-    access(all) resource interface SalePublic {

-        access(all) fun purchase(tokenID: UInt64,
-                                 recipient: Capability<&{ExampleNFT.NFTReceiver}>, buyTokens: @ExampleToken.Vault)

-        access(all) fun idPrice(tokenID: UInt64): UFix64?

-        access(all) fun getIDs(): [UInt64]
-    }

     access(all) entitlement Owner

     // SaleCollection